hanshoi/python_web_course/material/prequisities/getting_started.md

 There is [plenty of Linux distros](http://distrowatch.com/) and you may choose any one of them.
 However for to aid a newbie I will recommend to use [Linux Mint](https://www.linuxmint.com/).

->Note: OSX is UNIX based system as well.
+>OSX is UNIX based system as well.

 ## Text Editor
 You need something to write code with.
 A basic text editor is just fine for this purpose.
 Yes,